nostick/workast/README.md

 In order to see what others endpoints are available on the app read Endpoints on this Readme

-I'll provide another readme with a `cURL` frm all operations
+I'll provide another readme with a `cURL` for all operations on that section

 <!-- Endpoints -->
 ## Endpoints